UC-JARRD/group-project/src/iFireTrackerWeb/README.md

 ![AWS connection](./images_for_readme/aws-conn.png)

-2. Copy the folder from `PATH-YOUR-LOCAL-DIRECTORY` to EC2 home directory running the command below on your local machine in terminal
+1. Copy the local folder on your machine to EC2 home directory running the command below on your local machine in terminal

 ```
 cd <PATH-YOUR-LOCAL-DIRECTORY>iFireTracker